Zendaya: 2017–2021: Mature roles and stardom

-In August 2017, Zendaya appeared in the music video for the song "Versace on the Floor" by Bruno Mars.
-That year, she made her feature film debut, playing Michelle in the Marvel Cinematic Universe film Spider-Man: Homecoming.
-She wore no makeup to her screen test, a decision that was carried through in production, and added her own embellishments to the character, including "carr[ying] around her own mug of strange herbal tea".
-Zendaya described Michelle as "very dry, awkward, [and] intellectual", adding that she found it "refreshing" to play a character who was "weird" and "different", and that "a lot of young people—especially young women—can relate to that".
+In 2017, Zendaya appeared in the music video for Bruno Mars's song "Versace on the Floor" and made her feature film debut in the Marvel Cinematic Universe film Spider-Man: Homecoming as Michelle "MJ" Jones-Watson.
+She wore no makeup and regular clothes to her screen test; producers Kevin Feige and Amy Pascal did not recognize her despite her fame.
+Zendaya described Michelle as awkward, intellectual, and "very dry".
+She found it refreshing to play a character who was "weird" and "different", and believed that many young people—and especially young women—could relate to Michelle.
+Zendaya added her own embellishments to the character, including carrying around a mug of "strange" herbal tea.

-Reviewing Homecoming, The Hollywood Reporter and The Guardian praised Zendaya as a "scene stealer", while Time's Stephanie Zacharek lauded her "delightfully sullen insouciance".
-The film went on to gross over $880 million worldwide, making it the sixth-highest-grossing film of 2017.
-Zendaya then starred in the original musical film The Greatest Showman (2017), portraying a trapeze artist who falls in love with Zac Efron's character during a time when interracial relationships were socially taboo.
-Owen Gleiberman of Variety praised her on-screen chemistry with Efron, while The Hollywood Reporter highlighted her for "[registering] strongest, bringing touching sensitivity to her handful of scenes".
-She appeared on three songs from the film's soundtrack, including "Rewrite the Stars" and "The Greatest Show", which reached numbers 70 and 88 respectively on Billboard Hot 100.
+Spider-Man: Homecoming grossed over $880 million worldwide, making it the sixth-highest-grossing film of 2017.
+Critics at The Hollywood Reporter and The Guardian praised Zendaya as a "scene stealer", while Stephanie Zacharek of Time lauded her "delightfully sullen insouciance".
+Zendaya then starred in the musical film The Greatest Showman (2017), portraying a trapeze artist who falls in love with a white man (Zac Efron) during a time when interracial relationships were socially taboo.
+Owen Gleiberman of Variety praised her on-screen chemistry with Efron, while David Rooney of The Hollywood Reporter said she brought "touching sensitivity" to her role.
+Zendaya appeared on three songs from the film's soundtrack, including "Rewrite the Stars" and "The Greatest Show", which reached numbers 70 and 88 respectively on Billboard Hot 100.